cccbr/runningatower/content/docs/finance/_index.md

 - Peals.

-These may be determined in consultation with the ***[tower authority](../glossary/#tower-authority)***.
-If there are no fixed fees it is usual to expect voluntary donations from visiting bands and individuals.
+These should be determined in consultation with the ***[tower authority](../glossary/#tower-authority)***.
+When there are no fixed fees it is usual to expect voluntary donations from visiting bands and individuals.

-Avoid having a 'box on the wall', especially for downstairs rings, as these invite theft and damage.
+Avoid having a 'box on the wall', especially for downstairs rings, as these may invite theft and damage.

 ![Electronic donation](donate350.jpg)

 Consider having an electronic payment system for fees and casual donations.
 This may involve a commission charge which, although low, reduces the donation received.
 Within a ***[C of E](../glossary/#c-of-e)*** church implementing this should involve the ***[PCC](../glossary/#pcc)*** and its treasurer.
-It may allow gift aid to be recovered and ensure that payments for ringing are captured in an appropriate account.
+Such a system may allow gift aid to be recovered and ensure that payments for ringing are captured in an appropriate account.
 N.B.
 Consider a request for Gift Aid as this enables income tax to be reclaimed.
 It only applies to charities and HMRC registered charitable groups.

 ## Payment of Fees

-Arrangements must be made for how the ringers receive any payments.
-In the ***[C of E](../glossary/#c-of-e)***, it is likely that a couple getting married pay the whole cost at one time.
-The church then arranges the transfer of money to the recipient groups.
-With the reduction in use of cash, the church may expect to do this via a bank transfer.
+Arrangements must be made for how the ringers are to receive payments.
+In the ***[C of E](../glossary/#c-of-e)***, it is likely that a couple getting married will pay the whole cost at one time.
+The church then arranges the transfer of money to the various recipients.
+With the current reduction in the use of cash, the church may expect to do this via a bank transfer.

 ## Subscriptions

-The tower and / or the local society may charge a subscription, typically this is an amount payable annually.
+The tower and/or the local society may charge a subscription, typically this is an annual fee.

 ## Expenditure

-Agree with the ***[tower authority](../glossary/#tower-authority)***, in advance, who will pay for replaceable items e.g. ropes.
+Agree with the ***[tower authority](../glossary/#tower-authority)***, in advance, who is to pay for replaceable items e.g. ropes.

-In the Church of England, it may be worth running the tower funds through the ***[PCC](../glossary/#pcc)***.
-The PCC is normally a registered charity and registered with HMRC for Gift Aid.
-The result might be a reduction of a third.
+In the Church of England, it may be worth running the tower funds through the ***[PCC](../glossary/#pcc)*** as that is normally a registered charity and registered with HMRC for Gift Aid.
+The may reduce the expenditure by a third.
 This should be a big encouragement to use PCC funds over any tower fund.

 If a major project is envisaged the funding of this must be agreed in consultation with the ***[tower authority](../glossary/#tower-authority)***.
 A separate [document](https://belfryprojects.cccbr.org.uk/) covers the running of a project.